-Fast fashion is also the world's second-largest clean water polluter after agriculture.
+Fast fashion is also the world's second-largest clean water polluter.
 In addition, it is responsible for huge textile wastes and the increasing levels of plastic in the ocean.

 Fast fashion is also unethical.
 It is detrimental to the lives of farmers and workers paid under a decent living wage.

 Fast fashion employs globally cotton farmers and garment workers from the poorest countries.
 These facts are too often kept hidden from the consumer.

 As consumers, we should think about how our purchase impacts the lives of other human beings and animals.